-Have you already decided your kitchen isn’t up to another Christmas?
+Have you already decided your kitchen isn’t up to another year, especially after Christmas?
 Then we have good news for anyone hoping to save on an upgrade in the New Year.

-Kitchen Compare has been tracking and comparing the prices, quality, installation services and finance deals on like-for-like kitchens across all the major British retailers throughout the year.
-And based on its findings, you’ll get a better deal at B&Q than you would at rivals Ikea, Homebase and Magnet.
+Kitchen Compare has been tracking and comparing the prices, quality, installation services and finance deals on like-for-like kitchens across all major British retailers throughout the year.
+And based on its findings, you’ll get a better deal at B&Q than you would at rivals IKEA, Homebase and Magnet.

 Other brands taken into account include big names like John Lewis & Partners, Wren and Wickes.
 Yet B&Q still comes out on top.